 (#3927)Information of SCS Descriptor elements of established SCS streams with the current AP MLD.

 (#3927)Information of MSCS Descriptor element of established MSCS and the corresponding UP{tuple} with the current AP MLD.

-NOTE 1 – The WinStartO of each existing DL block ack agreement ensures the target AP MLD does not exceed the reordering buffer window of the non-AP MLD.
+(#235)The EPCS authorization information (included in the dot11InterworkingEntry) and the EPCS priority access state (enabled, torn down).NOTE 1 – The WinStartO of each existing DL block ack agreement ensures the target AP MLD does not exceed the reordering buffer window of the non-AP MLD.

-NOTE 2 – TBD on the agreed buffer size with the target AP MLD.

 A non-AP MLD may request the following part of the context not to be transferred from its current AP MLD to the target AP MLD and the current AP MLD shall accept such a request:

 The next SN for existing DL block ack agreements.